piroor/makexpi/README.md

 ### How to install scripts to build XPI packages?

-First, add submodule to the root of the repository for yoru addon, like:
+First, put these tools under the a directory named `makexpi`, at the root of your project.
+If it is a Git repository, you should add this as a submodule, like:

     $ git clone git@github.com/piroor/new-addon
     $ cd new-addon